asaltanubes/TFG-Killing-vector-fields/Escrito final/cosmology/cosmology.typ

 This with the initial condition of $K^0(t = 0) = 0$ shows that the Killing fields
 are tangent to constant time slices.

-Now we are close to proving that all spacial slices are maximally symmetric, since the differential equation has unique solutions as long as the metric is enough well behaved this looks like is enough to prove that the slices have the same number of Killing fields as the initial one, so they are maximally symmetric too.
+Now we are close to proving that all spatial slices are maximally symmetric, since the differential equation has unique solutions as long as the metric is enough well behaved this looks like is enough to prove that the slices have the same number of Killing fields as the initial one, so they are maximally symmetric too.